BestTimesToVisit.com Logo

 safety

 Be mindful of your belongings, especially in crowded areas.
-Petty theft can occur, so keep your valuables close and be aware of your surroundings.
-Stick to well-lit and populated streets at night.
-If you feel unsafe, use Grab or a reputable taxi.
+Petty theft can occur, so keep valuables close and use a cross-body bag.
+Avoid walking alone at night in less-populated areas.

 packing

 Pack light, comfortable clothing suitable for hot and humid weather.
-A raincoat or umbrella is essential, as rain showers are common, especially during the summer months.
+A raincoat or umbrella is essential, as rain showers are frequent.
 Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.

 Weather Details